Security Practice Suggestions

 Security & Privacy Server-Side

 - The logs kept only contain information about info, warnings and errors.
 The info log does not contain user’s IP addresses, however, it does log when a user authenticates.
-We don’t store anything else besides the user’s hashed password, offline messages, vcards and rosters (data wise).
+We don’t store anything else besides the user’s hashed password, mod_offline messages, mod_mam archives, vcards, rosters and other module data based on our configuration.

 - Our XMPP daemon, Prosody only interacts with flat-files on the filesystem level.
 No databases.
 All data is stored in flat-files.
 This significantly lowers the potential of user data being stolen.